ashwwwin/automation-mcp/README.md

 # 🤖 Automation MCP

-**Desktop automation for AI models** - Give your AI assistant complete control over your computer with detailed mouse, keyboard, screen, and window management capabilities.

-## ✨ What is Automation MCP?

 Automation MCP is a Model Context Protocol (MCP) server that provides AI models with **complete desktop automation capabilities** on macOS.
 It enables AI assistants to:

 - 🖱️ **Control your mouse** (click, move, scroll, drag)